Raspberry Digital Signage FAQ

 Raspberry Digital Signage donation

-The “release” (demo) builds of Raspberry Digital Signage and Orange Digital Signage are limited is some functionality: if you like this project please donate.
+The “release” (demo) build of Raspberry Digital Signage is limited is some functionality: if you like this project please donate.

-As a donor, you will have full access to the unrestricted versions of: Raspberry Digital Signage, Orange Digital Signage (web-based digital signage) and Raspberry Slideshow, Orange Slideshow (image/video slideshow-based digital signage), which can be deployed on how many devices you wish!
+As a donor, you will have full access to the unrestricted versions of: Raspberry Digital Signage (web-based digital signage) and Raspberry Slideshow (image/video slideshow-based digital signage), which can be deployed on how many devices you wish!

 Full Digital Signage features: